boyboi86/cqrlib/README.md

 * sklearn 0.23.1

 No documentation is provided as of this point in time, so you have to look for what you are interested in.

+**Disclaimer**
+Due to lack of resource, cqrlib can only provide most but not all algorithms found within Advances in Financial Machine Learning (AFML Chapter 2).

+If you wish to have a complete algorithm set, you may wish to go to [mlfinlab repository](https://github.com/hudson-and-thames/mlfinlab).
+The sample data used by cqrlib is the same as mlfinlab.
+Hence results should be the same.

 ## Mean-Reversion/ Futures Related